Better Data. Better Decisions. Better Communities.

 Urban Institute facilitates peer learning through in-person meetings, the NNIP website, webinars, individual referrals, technical assistance, and written and online tools and guides.
 Cross-site projects with NNIP partners and Urban Institute are one way the network informs local policy and contributes to national field building on specific issues.

 The job of building the field of local information infrastructure is not one NNIP can accomplish on its own.
 NNIP works to catalyze a broader effort by partnering with other national organizations whose missions revolve around improving governance, program performance, and community development at the local level.
 As one example, NNIP is an outreach partner for the KIDS COUNT network, a national and state-by-state effort to track the status of children in the United States.
-We also actively participate in the Community Indicators Consortium, which has a inventory of indicator projects and information on integrating community indicators with performance management.
+We also actively participate in the Community Indicators Consortium.